yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/DS-AGE/README.md

+# DS-AGE
-# DS-AGE is modified based on the AGE algorithm
+This code is modified based on the AGE algorithm
 @article{DBLP:journals/corr/CaiZC17,
   author    = {HongYun Cai and
                Vincent Wenchen Zheng and